COLUMN-Micro may conquer macro to bring outsized economic growth: James Saft

 By James Saft

-June 6 Worries about stagnation aside, the bottom-up spread of technology like 3-D printing and artificial intelligence may give global productivity, and growth, a much-needed boost.
+June 6 (Reuters) - Worries about stagnation aside, the bottom-up spread of technology like 3-D printing and artificial intelligence may give global productivity, and growth, a much-needed boost.

 Growth in the developed economies over the past two decades has either been sub-par or artificially and often dangerously supported by debt and asset bubbles.
 One key factor behind this weakness, which leads some economist to argue we are in a period of “secular stagnation,” is the steady downward trend of productivity growth.